dart-lang/site-www/src/_guides/language/sound-faq.md

 the static and runtime checks), Dart is a type safe language ensuring that static type annotations are actually correct at runtime.
-Strong mode is an optional mode that you enable in Dart Analyzer to enforce stronger static typing.
+Strong mode is an optional mode that you enable in the Dart analyzer to enforce stronger static typing.
 We encourage you to start using strong mode for your libraries and apps now.
 For more information, see [Strong Mode Dart](/guides/language/sound-dart).